Underwater scuba diving at Bare Island, Botany Bay, Sydney

 Water Temperature

-Summer (December–February): 20–22°C — 3mm wetsuit is adequate for experienced divers, 5mm is more comfortable for longer dives.
-Winter (June–August): 15–16°C — 5mm with hood, or 7mm for longer exposures.
-Spring and autumn sit between these ranges.
-A 5mm wetsuit with a hood is the right choice for most divers visiting for the first time.
+Summer (December–February): 20–22°C. Winter (June–August): 15–16°C. Spring and autumn sit between these ranges (data: BOM SST, Port Hacking station).
+A 5mm wetsuit with a hood is the right choice for most divers at most times of year.

 How to Dive Bare Island